This post contains affiliate links. View our disclosure policy here.

 These are some of the things you should consider when shopping for a pickleball paddle.
 It’s always a good idea to ask other players for their recommendations and to try a paddle out ahead of time if you’re able to.

-There are many manufacturers who create pickleball paddles.
-While there are some pickleball companies that were developed by pickleball players, larger companies have also jumped on the pickleball wagon – these are the ones you may be familiar with if you have a tennis background.
+Many manufacturers create pickleball paddles.
+While some pickleball companies were developed by pickleball players, larger companies have also jumped on the pickleball wagon – these are the ones you may be familiar with if you have a tennis background.

 Each brand brings something unique and might offer its own proprietary technology.
 Following are many paddle brands from which you can choose: